FAQ Mulches, Soil Amendments, Soils

 If you like to do your own math, then: Multiply the length of the area in feet by the width or the area in feet by the depth desired in inches and divide by 12.
 This is how many cubic feet you need.
 Divide this number by 3 to the find number of 3 cu. ft. bags needed.
 OR Divide by 2 to get the number of 2 cu. ft. bags needed.
 OR Divide by 20 for the number of our loader buckets needed.
 OR Divide by 27 to find the number of cubic yards needed.
 To cover an area 36' long by 10' wide with red cedar mulch 2" deep, it would take 20 of our 3 cu. ft. bags. or 3 buckets with our loader.

 What bulk materials are available for pickup at Echter's?
 We stock four bulk items here.
-Top Soil Blend, 5-Way Compost, Planter's Mix, or Red Cedar Mulch.
-If you bring a pickup truck without a shell or an open trailer, we can put 11 cu. ft. tractor bucket loads directly into the bed.
+Top Soil Blend, 5-Way Compost, Planter's Mix, and Expanded Shale.
+If you bring a pickup truck without a shell or an open trailer, we can put 1/2 cu. yd. tractor bucket loads directly into the bed.

 Top Soil Blend is a mixture of top soils and compost and forest mulch.
 Use it for filling low spots or for top dressing.
 5-Way Compost is a composted mix of dairy manure, straw, yard waste products, leaves, and brush chips.
 Rototill this into your existing soil.
 Planter's Mix is blended by Echter's from Top Soil Blend and 5-Way Compost.
 Planter's Mix can be used to create in-ground beds without adding additional amendments.